 Same thing for the seams – press the putty in the seam (overfill just a little!), let it dry, then sand!

 You’ll use caulk on the edges where the shiplap meets your island or baseboard.
 I like to use this stuff that doesn’t need a separate caulk gun for small projects like this.
 Run a bead of caulk along the edge, then use your finger to smooth it out.
 It can help to use painter’s tape to keep it from getting anywhere you don’t want it!
-Check the directions on your caulk to see how long it needs to dry before painting – 30 minutes to an hour is typical. - Paint!
+Check the directions on your caulk to see how long it needs to dry before painting – 30 minutes to an hour is typical.

 Now comes the fun part – time to paint!

-Tape of all of the baseboards and trim that you aren’t painting with painter’s tape, then use your foam roller to paint the shiplap.
+Tape off all of the baseboards and trim that you aren’t painting with painter’s tape, then use your foam roller to paint the shiplap.
 I like to use a regular angled paintbrush to get into the gap between the shiplap.
 I used NYPD by Behr for our island – it took two coats to fully cover the shiplap, and we were good to go!

 If you have outlets on the back of your island like we do, you’ll have a couple of extra steps to take.

-– When you get to the row that will need a hole cut for the outlet, measure exactly where it needs to be, mark it on the back of your board, and use a jigsaw to cut a hole for the outlet.
+- When you get to the row that will need a hole cut for the outlet, measure exactly where it needs to be, mark it on the back of your board, and use a jig saw to cut a hole for the outlet.
 It only needs to be as big as the opening in the drywall – any bigger and the outlet cover may not cover it up!

 – Install the shiplap as usual.
 When you’re done, you can use these outlet spacers to push the outlet out to be level with the shiplap, then re-install the cover!